greg-raven/Department-21/_posts/2008-11-20-proposed-articles.md

 **ARTICLE V:**

 You do not have the right to free health care.
-That would be nice, but from the looks of public housing, we’re just not interested in public health care.
+That would be nice, but from the looks of public housing, we're just not interested in public health care.

 **ARTICLE VI:**

 You do not have the right to physically harm other people.
-If you kidnap, rape, intentionally maim, or kill someone, don’t be surprised if the rest of us want to see you fry in the electric chair.
+If you kidnap, rape, intentionally maim, or kill someone, don't be surprised if the rest of us want to see you fry in the electric chair.

 **ARTICLE VII:**

 You do not have the right to the possessions of others.
-If you rob, cheat or coerce away the goods or services of other citizens, don’t be surprised if the rest of us get together and lock you away in a place where you still won’t have the right to a big screen color TV or a life of leisure.
+If you rob, cheat or coerce away the goods or services of other citizens, don't be surprised if the rest of us get together and lock you away in a place where you still won't have the right to a big screen color TV or a life of leisure.

 **ARTICLE VIII:**

-You don’t have the right to demand that our children risk their lives in foreign wars to soothe your aching conscience.
-We hate oppressive governments and won’t lift a finger to stop you from going to fight if you’d like.
+You don't have the right to demand that our children risk their lives in foreign wars to soothe your aching conscience.
+We hate oppressive governments and won't lift a finger to stop you from going to fight if you'd like.
 However, we do not enjoy parenting the entire world and do not want to spend so much of our time battling each and every little tyrant with a military uniform and a funny hat.

 **ARTICLE IX:**

-You don’t have the right to a job.
+You don't have the right to a job.
 All of us sure want all of you to have one, and will gladly help you along in hard times, but we expect you to take advantage of the opportunities of education and vocational training laid before you to make yourself useful.

 **ARTICLE X:**